justmao945/vim-clang/README.markdown

 Windows support
 --------------------
-I don't know if some people would like to use VIM + Clang comppletion on Micorsot Windows, as many good IDE(e.g. Virtual Studio, VC++ expres etc.) provide better experience.
+I don't know if some people would like to use VIM + Clang comppletion on Micorsot Windows, as many good IDE(e.g. Visual Studio, VC++ express etc.) provide better experience.
 Another reason is that Windows is not the first class platform supported by Clang.
 But as the [ishani][2] provides standalone and prebuild Clang binary files, which helps a lot on vim-clang support for Windows.
 Now you can [download][3] the latest prebuild